Azure-Samples/active-directory-b2c-android-native-msal/README.md

 author: danieldobalian
 ---

-### The sample has been updated to point to Maven for MSAL.
-It will not succeed until Monday, May 8.

 # Integrate Azure AD B2C into an Android App Using MSAL

 | [Library](https://github.com/AzureAD/microsoft-authentication-library-for-android) | [API Reference](http://javadoc.io/doc/com.microsoft.identity.client/msal) | [Support](README.md#community-help-and-support)